Referrals to Outside Agencies

 - Affordability.
 What are the provider's fees or charges?
 Will the provider accept your insurance?
 If the services are not covered on insurance, or the insurance has limited coverage, what are your payment options?

 - Personal preferences.
-With whom would you be most comfortable speaking (a man or a woman, someone with a particular cultural or linguistic background, etc.)?
+With whom would you be most comfortable speaking (someone with a particular gender or cultural/linguistic background, etc.)?
 How important are these preferences to you?

 When you call, please have available information on counseling or mental health insurance coverage you or your parent(s) may carry.
 This information is vital in making a good referral for you.
 If you have no insurance coverage, some therapists use a sliding fee scale based on your ability to pay.
 The lowest fee under these conditions is typically $30 per session.